Qabalan

 Qabalan (قبلان) is a Palestinian town in the Nablus Governorate in the eastern West Bank, located 19 km southeast of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 7,130 inhabitants in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 8,195 inhabitants in 2017.

 Location

 Qabalan is located 13.4 km south of Nablus.
 It is bordered by Aqraba and Jurish to the east, Talfit and As Sawiya to the south, As Sawiya and Yatma to the west, and Beita and Osarin to the north.

+Qabalan sits atop a slope that descends into a small, fertile valley.